-Connect each Legrand PDU to an appropriately rated branch circuit.
-Refer to the label or nameplate affixed to your Legrand PDU for appropriate input ratings or range of ratings.
+Connect to an appropriately rated branch circuit.
+Refer to the label or nameplate affixed to your PDU for appropriate input ratings or range of ratings.

-There is no power switch on the Legrand PDU.
+There is no power switch.
 To power cycle the unit, unplug it from the branch circuit, wait 10 seconds and then plug it back in.